Port Hardy

-Port Hardy is a district municipality in British Columbia, Canada located on the north-east end of Vancouver Island.
-Port Hardy has a population of 4,132 as of the last census (2016).
+Port Hardy is a district municipality in British Columbia, Canada located on the north-east tip of Vancouver Island.
+Port Hardy has a population of 3,902 as of the 2021 census.

 It is the gateway to Cape Scott Provincial Park, the North Coast Trail and the BC Marine Trail, located on the northernmost tip of Vancouver Island.
 The community has access to various outdoor activities, such as kayaking, caving, scuba diving, nature viewing, surfing, saltwater rapids, fishing and camping.

 Port Hardy's twin city is Numata, Japan.

 Name

 Port Hardy was named after Vice-Admiral Sir Thomas Masterman Hardy, who served as the captain of HMS Victory.
 He served at the Battle of Trafalgar when Horatio Nelson died in his arms.